Skip to content

 Designer & Clients - Humility

-From the client side, they know the ins and outs of their industry, hence their unwillingness to let go of their beliefs regarding what are the best interests for their customers.
+Looking at the client's side, they know the ins and outs of their industry, hence their unwillingness to let go of their beliefs regarding the best interests for their customers.

 The key here, for a better work dynamic, is humility.
 Collaboration is horizontal and becomes fruitful when each part becomes conscious of its own limitations and acknowledges the fact that every opinion has value, no matter the years of experience nor the field someone works in.

-Cooperation is not about imposing its own beliefs to serve one’s ego but means to share knowledge in order to achieve a common goal.
+Cooperation is not about imposing your own beliefs to serve one’s ego but a means to share knowledge in order to achieve a common goal.

 Designer & Developers - Empathy